Menu

 Our approach

-Using GOV.UK patterns enabled us to quickly create realistic prototypes which we were able to begin testing with users during the first sprint.
+Using GOV.UK patterns enabled us to create realistic prototypes to test with users during the first sprint.
 Their feedback quickly revealed subtle design challenges in the digital workflow.

 For example, on the paper forms it is easy for a user to leave a section blank if the questions don’t apply to them, and this is something the digital workflow also needs to allow.
-Unfortunately, it is just as easy for users to leave a section blank by mistake, and we need to prevent this from happening.
-Surprisingly, user testing showed that users preferred there to be an additional step where they could actively decide whether the detail in the next question was relevant to them or not - and if not skip to the next step of the survey.
+Unfortunately, it is just as easy for users to leave a section blank by mistake, and we needed to prevent this from happening.

-We also identified opportunities to streamline the survey steps by dynamically adapting forms based on data already captured.
+We also identified opportunities to streamline the survey by dynamically adapting questions based on data already captured.
 For example, we can omit a question about trailers if we already know that the vehicle being driven can’t physically carry one.

 Screenshot 2020-05-12 at 17.05.29.png